gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

      };

-In the following examples we will assume that the previous declarations are located in a file named `animals.h`.
+In the following examples we will assume that the previous declarations are located in a file named :file:`animals.h`.
 The following package demonstrates how to import these C++ declarations from the Ada side:

 .. code-block:: ada